James-VT/MS3_Halo_Pizza/README.md

 2. Locate the repository (this one).
 3. Click Code, the button just to the left of the green GitPod button.
 4. Click HTTPS to make sure you're in it, then copy the link you see there.
-6. Head into GitPod or your IDE of choice, and open up the terminal.
+6. Head into GitPod or your IDE of choice, and open Git Bash.
-5. Switch your working directory to the location you want to the cloned directory created.
+7. The current working directory needs to be changed to the location you want the cloned one to be.
-6. Then you want to type "git clone https://github.com/James-VT/MS3_Halo_Pizza", the same URL as before.
-7. Hit Enter.
-You're good to go!
+8. In the CLI, type "git clone" and then the URL you copied earlier.
+9. Press enter.
+Result!

+Don't forget you'll need your own env.py file with your own variables and a MongoDB database to matcbh the one we have above.
+You'll also need to use something like pip install -r requirements.txt to install all of the required packages from out of the requirements file.

 ## Deploying to Heroku:
 Heroku allows us to host Python projects, instead of merely static sites which are all GitHub allows.